Madigan Army Medical Center: Addiction Medicine Treatment Facility

-The Addiction Medicine Residential Treatment Facility (AMRTF) is 12-bed unit that provides 28 days of inpatient residential drug and alcohol substance abuse recovery to active duty Service Members struggling with addiction.
+The Addiction Medicine Residential Treatment Facility (AMRTF) is 12-bed unit that provides 28 days of inpatient residential drug and alcohol substance abuse recovery to active duty Service Members struggling with addiction, has been shutdown since 2019.
 The AMRTF admits Service Members from the west coast of the U.S., Hawaii, Korea, and Japan.
 When availability allows, the AMRTF will accept Service Members from anywhere in the world.